 Here are 4 ways active mindfulness can improve your relationship:

-People that practice mindfulness present changes in their anterior cingulate cortex, which regulates our sense of self and self-awareness.
-This change helps us redirect our focus from what’s wrong with your partner or their many deficits back towards ourselves, and how we can improve the situation or ourselves.
+4. Mindfulness increases self-awareness: People that practice mindfulness present changes in their anterior cingulate cortex, which regulates our sense of self and self-awareness.
+This change helps us redirect our focus from what’s wrong with them or their many deficits back towards ourselves, and how we can improve the situation or ourselves.

 Pretty convincing stuff, right?
 And before you think "Yeah this all sounds great but I'm too busy to take an active mindfulness course right now" - then you're in luck.
-Here are some super-easy, super-fast ways to practice active mindfulness that will immediately make you feel more present with your partner:
+Here are some super-easy, super-fast ways to practice active mindfulness that will immediately make you feel more present:

 - Close your eyes